Sajaltripathi07/Bookit/README.md

 React + Tailwind frontend, Node + Express backend, PostgreSQL (Prisma) database.

+Note: For now, it works best on computers and laptops.
+Future Plan: Make it mobile-friendly so it runs smoothly on all devices.

 ## Tech
 - Frontend: React (Vite) + TypeScript + TailwindCSS
 - Backend: Node.js + Express + TypeScript